nonarkitten/MinimigAGA-Backport/README.md

 This minimig variant has been upgraded with [AGA chipset](http://en.wikipedia.org/wiki/Amiga_Advanced_Graphics_Architecture) capabilites, which allows it to emulate the latest Amiga models ([Amiga 1200](http://en.wikipedia.org/wiki/Amiga_1200), [Amiga 4000](http://en.wikipedia.org/wiki/Amiga_4000) and (partially) [Amiga CD32](http://en.wikipedia.org/wiki/Amiga_CD32)).
 Ofcourse it also supports previous OCS/ECS Amigas like [Amiga 500](http://en.wikipedia.org/wiki/Amiga_500), [Amiga 600](http://en.wikipedia.org/wiki/Amiga_600) etc.

+### Backport Limitations

+- Minimig only has 12-bit RGB output; the low bits can bit modulated to provide more effective colour depth (may need a cap mod to look good)
+- Minimig only has a 16-bit CPU bus; the host CPU will need to run at 28MHz to ensure the equivalent access speeds
+- Minimig only has a 16-bit RAM bus; this was already overclocked from the Amiga bus, need to ensure FMODEs (1x, 2x and 4x) can work
+- Minimig only has 4MB of SRAM; this only needs to handle ROM, chip and ranger RAM; CPU local memory can live in the accelerator
+- Minimig uses a real 68SEC000; however, new models use a DIP64 socket to support accelerators; Turbo now only changes the FSB from 7MHz to 28MHz; the 68SEC000 can run fine at 28MHz but most accelerators can only run at 7MHz
+- Minimig only has 400K gates which is very small; getting AGA to fit will be hard(tm)

 ## Core features supported

 * chipset variants : OCS, ECS, AGA
-* chipRAM : 0.5MB - 2.0MB
+* chip RAM : 0.5MB - 2.0MB
-* slowRAM : 0.0MB - 1.5MB
+* ranger RAM : 0.0MB - 1.5MB
-* fastRAM : 0.0MB - 24MB
-* CPU core : 68000, 68010, 68020
 * kickstart : 1.2 - 3.2 (256kB, 512kB & 1MB kickstart ROMs currently supported)
 * HRTmon with custom registers mirror
 * floppy disks : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
 * hard disks : 1-2 hard disk images (supports whole disk images, partition images, using whole SD card and using SD card partition)
 * video standard : PAL / NTSC
-* supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a SCART cable
+* supports normal & scandoubled video output (15kHz / 31kHz) - can be used with a monitor or a TV with a SCART cable
-* peripherals : real Amiga / C64 joysticks connected to C64 joystick ports, CDTV infra-red controllers, PS/2 keyboards,
+* peripherals : real Amiga / C64 joysticks or mouse connected to DB9 joystick ports, PS/2 keyboards, VGA and audio output, DB9 serial port
-PS/2 mice, Turbo Chameleon Docking Station for extra joysticks or real Amiga mouse, and MIDI in / out
 * supports basic [retargetable graphics](https://en.wikipedia.org/wiki/Retargetable_graphics) with a P96 driver
 * has an implementation of the [Akiko](https://en.wikipedia.org/wiki/Amiga_custom_chips#Akiko) chunky to planar converter
 * has an extra audio channel which can be used from the Amiga to play CD-quality WAV files, or used on some platforms to emulate floppy drive sounds.